 Below we outline some of the major requirements and how they effect you and the bedding in which you spend a third of your life.

-GOTS ORGANIC COTTON CERTIFICATION
+GOTS ORGANIC COTTON BEDDING

 GOTS is an acronym for Global Organic Textile Standard.
 The GOTS certification process is the most difficult to achieve in the world of textiles.
 Those simply seeking to jump on the train of organic popularity should think twice about pursuing certification - posers need not apply.
 A strong ethos of sustainability and fair trade is required as both are integral parts to GOTS certification.
 Yes, GOTS includes social, environmental, and health considerations in their protocol.
 Other standards fall way short of GOTS requirements and we'll show you the specifics.